-It can be difficult knowing which bets to place sometimes, because you’re presented with lots of different options, with many having fancy names.
-But knowing which of these options to use in different situations will greatly improve your chances of being a winner.
+It can be difficult knowing which bets to place sometimes, because you’re presented with lots of different options.
+This is where the Canadian Bet comes in.
+Knowing which of these options to use in different situations will greatly improve your chances of being a winner.

 It isn’t what is known as a full coverage bet, because it doesn’t cover singles.
 Therefore if only one selection wins, you will not see a return.